 Ensure you understand PC 69 charges by going over these examples:

-A police officer spots a woman who appears to be disturbing the peace and goes to arrest her.
-Her boyfriend does not want her to be arrested, and attempts to stop the police officer by threatening to use physical force.
-He could be charged with resisting an executive officer for his actions.
+- A police officer spots a woman who appears to be disturbing the peace.
+The officer goes to arrest her.
+Her boyfriend does not want the police to arrest her and attempts to stop the police officer by threatening to use physical force.
+He could face charges for resisting an executive officer for his actions.

-A man is pulled over for driving recklessly.
-The police officer asks him to step out of his vehicle, and he decides that he does not want to be arrested.
-The man attempts to knock the police officer down so that he can get back into his vehicle and drive away.
-He uses physical force and could face charges for resisting an executive officer.
+- The police pull a man over for driving recklessly.
+The officer asks him to step out of his vehicle, and he decides that he does not want the police to arrest him.
+The man attempts to knock the police officer down to get back into his vehicle and drive away.
+He uses physical force and could face charges of resisting an executive officer.

-Individuals in California can be charged with a misdemeanor or a felony for resisting an executive officer.
-Prosecutors will determine how to charge a PC 69 violation by assessing:
+Individuals in California can face misdemeanor or felony charges for resisting an executive officer.
+Prosecutors will determine how to charge a PC 69 violation by assessing the following:

-A professional criminal defense lawyer in Los Angeles can assist individuals facing either misdemeanor or felony PC 69 charges.
+A Los Angeles criminal defense attorney can assist individuals facing either misdemeanor or felony PC 69 charges.

 PC 69 Charges and Criminal Defenses

-Beating a PC 69 charge can be incredibly difficult, as it often places the accused’s word against a police officer’s.
-However, there are some legal defenses that can be used if you are charged with resisting an executive officer.
+Beating a California Penal Code Section 69: Resisting an Executive Officer charge can be incredibly difficult, as it often places the accused’s word against a police officer’s.
+However, lawyers can use some legal defenses if the police charge you with resisting an executive officer.

-A criminal defense lawyer could be able to help if you were resisting an executive officer who was not acting lawfully.
-Executive officers that use excessive force during an arrest are no longer carrying out their lawful duties, and you are allowed to defend yourself in this circumstance.
+A criminal defense lawyer could help if you were resisting an executive officer who was not acting lawfully.
+Executive officers who engage in police misconduct during an arrest are no longer carrying out lawful duties, and you have the right to self-defense in this circumstance.

 Get Help Handling a PC 69 Violation Now

 Taking on a charge under California Penal Code Section 69: Resisting an Executive Officer on your own can be very challenging.
-Improve your odds of protecting your freedom by reaching out to the Simmrin Law Group.
-You can call us at (310) 997-4688 or fill out our online contact form.
+Improve your odds of protecting your freedom by reaching out to the dedicated team at Simmrin Law Group.
+You can call us or fill out our online contact form.